Workiva/styleguide/python/style.rst

 This method of continuing is preferred to using concatenation as it offers superior performance.

-Unfortunately, the concatenation operation for strings in python is bit slow especially compared to continuation, so if a long string is going to be used often, it is usually more performant to use the join method of strings.
+Unfortunately, the concatenation operation for strings in python is a bit slow especially compared to continuation, so if a long string is going to be used often, it is usually more performant to use the join method of strings.
 Thus a continuation is preferred to a join, and a join is preferred to +